KeppraThere may be other brand names for this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease or are receiving dialysis.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or a history of depression or mental illness

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.
-Stopping the medicine suddenly may cause your seizures to return or to occur more often.
+Your seizures may return or occur more often if you stop using this medicine too quickly.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.